rahulks01/MetroWay/README.md

 # MetroWay

-This is a C++ project is a metro navigation system for Bengaluru's metro network, designed to calculate the optimal path between two user-specified stations.
+This is a C++ project is a metro navigation system for Bengaluru's metro network (Purple and Green Lines), designed to calculate the optimal path between two user-specified stations.

 ## About MetroWay